Table of Contents

 Mixpanel has been the default pick here for years.
 Event-based tracking, deep cohort analysis, self-serve reporting.
 A PM can check whether last sprint's feature is getting adoption from the right segment without filing a ticket or scheduling a meeting with anyone.

-The Spark AI layer added last year lets you ask questions in plain English and get charts back.
+Mixpanel Agent, the AI layer formerly known as Spark, lets you ask questions in plain English and get charts back.
 It's useful for non-technical stakeholders (VPs, customer success leads) who need answers from the data but don't know how to build a report in the traditional UI.

 It'll show you exactly where people drop off.
 It has nothing to say about why.
 That answer lives in your support queue and your NPS comments.
 Mixpanel doesn't touch those.